 - A pump track and family facilities including picnic shelters, car parking and new tree planting

 The current Wylde Mountain Bike Trail may require partial closures to facilitate preliminary site investigations as part of the M12 Motorway project.
-All efforts will be made to minimise disruption to riders during this time, and the trail will remain open until the new trail is complete in early 2022.
+All efforts will be made to minimise disruption to riders during this time, and the trail will remain open until the new trail is complete in June 2022.

 For more information read our Frequently Asked Questions.

 We’ve proposed a walking and cycling track to connect Calmsley Hill City Farm and Plough and Harrow East.
-This link is the last section of track to be delivered within the Parklands to provide a continual walking and cycling connection from Lizard Log to Plough and Harrow via The Diary.
+This link is the last section of track to be delivered within the Parklands to provide a continual walking and cycling connection from Lizard Log to Plough and Harrow via The Dairy.